microsoft/onnxruntime/docs/PyOp.md

 * Due to restrictions imposed by python C API, multi-threading is disabled, meaning multiple Python operators will run sequentially.

 ## Test
-We haved tested the operator in multiple environments, with or without conda:
+The operator has been tested on multiple platforms, with or without conda:

 Platforms | Python 3.5 | Python 3.6 | Python 3.7
 ----------- | ------------| -----------  | -----------